Selling your business is one of the most important transactions of your life – and it’s essential that you get it right.

 Yes, a buyer wants to make money, but there is a lot more involved.
 If you are thinking of selling, seeking professional advice will pay big dividends in terms of finding out what business buyers are really looking for and how you can utilise that to your advantage as you prepare to sell.

-consideration what questions a buyer will ask to both you and themselves before acquiring your business, will help you to prepare bulletproof answers that might just be the key to making a sale.
+Taking into consideration what questions a buyer will ask to both you and themselves before acquiring your business, will help you to prepare bulletproof answers that might just be the key to making a sale.

 In this day and age almost anything can be copied.
 Your business may have a patented product or unique piece of technology, and if so then congratulations, but most companies don’t enjoy such protection.
 If competitors are willing to put the time, money and dedication into replicating your business they can likely provide you with stiff competition, so why do people look to buy existing businesses rather than simply build their own?